The Best Lawn, Yard & Garden Tractor Buyer’s Guide 2017 – How To Pick The Best For You!

 Lawn Tractors less than $1500 (economy)

 If you no longer want to use a walk-behind to mow your yard a lawn tractor is a good choice.
-The riding lawn mowers cost less than $1500 and will mow your lawn faster than using a walk behind mower and pull a small yard cart, lawn sweeper, dethatcher or spike aerator.
+There are riding lawn mowers that cost less than $1500 and will mow your lawn faster than using a walk behind mower.
+They will also pull a small yard cart, lawn sweeper, dethatcher or tooth aerator.
 Most can be equipped with a bagger for collecting leaves and a few also have an available mulch kit.
 If you’re primarily looking just to cut grass and perform light clean up around the yard, a lawn tractor is a good choice.
 These mowers typically have low quality tires, large steering radius, and only come in a 42 or 46 inch deck size.
 The economy engines are typically internal splash lubricated and not designed to mow on slopes.

 Lawn & Yard Tractors above $1500 (mid-grade)